We build the software that prices sports markets.

 Why this team.
 Why now.
 Why this market.

 The U.S. regulated sports market grew from zero to $11 billion in seven years.
-By 2024 it was the largest non-traditional asset category that no institutional vehicle could touch — priced by retail liquidity, structurally inefficient, and entirely uncorrelated to rates, equities, credit spreads, or geopolitics.
+By 2024 it was the largest non-traditional asset category that no institutional-grade platform could touch — priced by retail liquidity, structurally inefficient, and entirely uncorrelated to rates, equities, credit spreads, or geopolitics.

 Matthew Taylor built BettorToken to close that gap.
-The team was assembled deliberately — operational, financial, strategic, technical, and legal — to do the unglamorous work an institutional allocator expects before considering a non-traditional category: outside securities counsel of record, third-party CPA attestation engagement, USPTO patent filing, four coordinated U.S. LLCs, and a permissioned ledger for recordkeeping.
+The team was assembled deliberately — operational, financial, strategic, technical, and legal — to do the unglamorous work an institutional allocator expects before considering a non-traditional category: outside securities counsel of record, USPTO patent filing, four coordinated U.S. LLCs, and a permissioned ledger for recordkeeping.

 We are operators, not promoters.
 We rejected 99.7% of available markets in FY1.
 The discipline is the product.